alinauroz/Joemes-s-Multiplayer-Game-Lobby/README.md

 This is used to join the network.
 Note that network is different thing from library.
 A user must first join the network in order to create or join a lobby.
 If a user is not in network then an there will be a _Promise Rejection._
 This may seems uncecassary in our case.
 But it is necassary when there is automatic matching of players.

+__Response__
+In case of succes, you will get a text msg.
+In case of error you will get err as well as a message.

 __Example__

 ```